 Surely if you have arrived here you are facing this problem and looking for a solution.
 Well, you have come to the right place.
 In the article below we will show you how you can achieve this.

 Exporting data from a .bak file to Excel is not possible directly, but there are some workarounds.
 We will try to show you how you can do this in the context of a SQL Server database, but first, we will give you some general details about backup files.

 If you already know what a backup file is and what is it used for, you can skip to the third section where we will start the restore process of the backup file in order to extract data from it.

 Starting off, it would be best to understand what a .bak file is and what its purpose is.

-You might have guess by this point, but if you did not, a .bak file is the extension name for a backup file.
+You might have guessed by this point, but if you did not, a .bak file is the extension name for a backup file.
 A backup file will contain details and/or information regarding a software system.
-It’s contents are most likely the information stored in a database.
+Its contents are most likely the information stored in a database.

-This, in turn, will mean that unlike other kind of file types, for example .zip or .rar, which have a standard format for creating them and also a standard way of being un-archived, there is no standard equivalent for extracting information from a file with a .bak extension.
+This, in turn, will mean that unlike other kinds of file types, for example, .zip or .rar, which have a standard format for creating them and also a standard way of being un-archived, there is no standard equivalent for extracting information from a file with a .bak extension.

 How to open a .bak file?

 Since we said that a .bak file can be created by different software systems and if you do not have any information about the origin of the file or the program that it was created from, then you need to pass through some additional steps in order to get the information from the backup file.